BLOG ABOUT

 "command": "xcede",

-// we still need to put extra quotes around values with
+// need to put extra quotes around values with spaces.

-// spaces.
-This seems like a bug in Zed.
+// This seems to be a bug in Zed.

 }